macmacy/chkshadow/README.md

 "N" is Windows session identifier.

 When you accept the request, your session is viewed (or controlled) by other user as long as shadow session is not terminated.
-I was found, however, no easy way to verify whether the session is being shadowed.
+I found, however, no easy way to verify whether the session is being shadowed.

 I observed, that when shadow is in progress, there is `RdpSa.exe` program running in the session being shadowed.
 Checking if this program is running, however, is not enough to tell whether your session is being shadowed.